Lucky-Sky-intership/Seller-Page/README.md

 # Seller-Page
 Seller

-How to run it: Open index.html
+How to run it: open index.html in the browser